Solving particle-antiparticle and cosmological constant problems: Symmetry at quantum level

-Then each elementary particle is described by an IR of $A$ and a system of $N$ noninteracting particles is described by the tensor product of the corresponding IRs.
+Then each elementary particle is described by a self-adjoined IR of a real Lie algebra $A$ and a system of $N$ noninteracting particles is described by the tensor product of the corresponding IRs.
 This implies that, for the system as a whole, each momentum operator is a sum of the corresponding single-particle momenta, each angular momentum operator is a sum of the corresponding single-particle angular momenta, and {\it this is the most complete possible description of this system}.
 In particular, nonrelativistic symmetry implies that $A$ is the Galilei algebra, relativistic symmetry implies that $A$ is the Poincare algebra, de Sitter (dS) symmetry implies that $A$ is the dS algebra so(1,4) and anti-de Sitter (AdS) symmetry implies that $A$ is the AdS algebra so(2,3).

-In his famous paper "Missed Opportunities" \cite{Dyson} Dyson notes that: \begin{itemize} \item a) Relativistic quantum theories are more general (fundamental) than nonrelativistic quantum theories even from pure mathematical considerations because Poincare group is more symmetric than Galilei one: the latter can be obtained from the former by contraction $c\to\infty$. \item b) dS and AdS quantum theories are more general (fundamental) than relativistic quantum theories even from pure mathematical considerations because dS and AdS groups are more symmetric than Poincare one: the latter can be obtained from the former by contraction $R\to\infty$ where $R$ is a parameter with the dimension $length$, and the meaning of this parameter will be explained below. \item c) At the same time, since dS and AdS groups are semisimple, they have a maximum possible symmetry and cannot be obtained from more symmetric groups by contraction. \end{itemize}
+In his famous paper "Missed Opportunities" \cite{Dyson} Dyson notes that: \begin{itemize} \item a) Relativistic quantum theories are more general than nonrelativistic quantum theories even from purely mathematical considerations because Poincare group is more symmetric than Galilei one: the latter can be obtained from the former by contraction $c\to\infty$. \item b) dS and AdS quantum theories are more general than relativistic quantum theories even from purely mathematical considerations because dS and AdS groups are more symmetric than Poincare one: the latter can be obtained from the former by contraction $R\to\infty$ where $R$ is a parameter with the dimension $length$, and the meaning of this parameter will be explained below. \item c) At the same time, since dS and AdS groups are semisimple, they have a maximum possible symmetry and cannot be obtained from more symmetric groups by contraction. \end{itemize}